xjm/drupal_core_release/README.md

 `-m` Minor release, beta, or RC instead of a patch window.

-`-d` Override dates for a release window announcement.

-### Release window announcements for g.d.o/core

-Post these announcements a few days in advance of the release window.

-#### `./posts.sh -g`

-Generate a post for http://groups.drupal.org/core about an upcoming patch release window.
-You will be promped to enter the release number for Drupal 8 (required) and Drupal 7 (optional).

-The normal release window dates are used for the next upcoming patch release window.
-See: https://www.drupal.org/core/release-cycle-overview#dates

-#### `./posts.sh -g -d`

-Override one or more release window dates for the upcoming post (this patch release window, the following security release window, or the following patch release window).

-#### `./posts.sh -g -s`

-Generate a g.d.o/core post for an upcoming security release window instead of a patch release window.

-#### `./posts.sh -g -s -d`

-Generate a g.d.o/core post for an upcoming security release window instead of a patch release window, overriding dates.

 ### Release notes (Drupal 8 only)

 The release notes automatically incorporate lists of issues in `rn_issues.txt` if it is available.
 To generate this with the [Core issue metrics sandbox](https://www.drupal.org/sandbox/xjm/core_metrics) sandbox:

 1. Update `src/triage/QueryBuilder.php` in the metrics project as needed.
 2. Execute the query set on staging:
    `bash build_run_queries.sh core_release`
 3. Run the PHP script provided in the core metrics project to build the release notes and place it within the root of this project:
    `php /path/to/core_metrics/core_release/core_release.php > ./rn_issues.txt`

 #### `./posts.sh -r`